ibm-cloud-docs/mqcloud/mqoc_configure_chl_ssl.md

 ### Using runmqsc to alter the channels

-1. Refer to [Connect to your queue manager using runmqsc](/docs/services/mqcloud?topic=mqcloud-mqoc_admin_mqcliexp#connect_mqoc_admin_mqcliexp) and perform the steps to connect to your MQ on Cloud queue manager.
+1. Refer to [Connect to your queue manager using runmqsc](/docs/services/mqcloud?topic=mqcloud-mqoc_admin_mqcliexp#connect_mqoc_admin_mqcliexp) and perform the steps to connect to your {{site.data.keyword.mq_short}} queue manager.
 Do not exit the runmqsc command shell as is will be used in steps below.

 1. If your queue manager is 9.2.1 r1 or lower, run following commands to configure the channels: